Most preserved AQM-34's are shown on the individual museum pages. The remainder are listed here.

 The US Army Air Defence Artillery Museum was located at Fort Bliss (TX) until 2009, and had an MQM-34 on display.
 The museum was moved to Fort Sill (OK) in 2009, with a new website.
 In 2012 the museum's collection was expanded with a Q-2A, serial number 56-4112, formerly at the Redstone Arsenal (information courtesy of Jonathan A. Bernstein, Director / Supervisory Museum Curator).

 The San Diego Air and Space Museum has a BQM-34F Firebee II on display.
 It has serial number 70-01418, and was donated to the museum by Teledyne-Ryan.
-It hangs from the ceiling, and does not have the belly tank.
+It hangs from the ceiling, and does have the parachute containers, but not the belly tank.
 Let's go see it has a report on this Firebee.